Speculations on the Future of Design

 Here are seven end-of-the-decade speculations on the future of design.

 1-Architecture—my passion—which I left back in 1995 because I did not want to design low-cost multi-res nor ostentatious abodes.
-Good architecture obviously exists nowadays but is few and far between.
-Possibly because power resides with developers; and that a lot of architects are pretty much left with designing Instagramable envelopes.
+Good architecture obviously exists nowadays but power often resides with developers.
 What happened to human-centered architecture and designing for the human scale?
 No-one needs a stone benchtop in their kitchen whilst their bathroom door opens into the living room.

 The time is now 2030.
 During the 20s, the industry rebelled and freed itself from the grip of financiers.
 Fast and ubiquitous architecture is a remanence of the past and architects are finally able to design for respect, context, sustainability and social inclusion.
 Repurposing corporate towers in urban environments to instigate new societal narratives captures the zeitgeist of the time.

 2-Sensorial Design.
 As the physical and digital world combined to create interactive and immersive environments, our products, accessories and spaces are responding to who we are, where we go, what we touch, feel, hear, smell and even taste.
 From architecture to interior and industrial to fashion design, sensescaping is the new landscaping — and form follows feelings the new mantra.